 Types of Coverage

-State Farm’s Steer Clear discount offers up to 15% off for new drivers and those under 25 years of age who haven’t had at-fault accidents or moving violations in the last three years.
+State Farm’s Steer Clear discount offers up to 20% off for new drivers and those under 25-years-old who haven’t had at-fault accidents or moving violations in the last three years.
 Getting good grades will net you a great discount (25%), and taking a driver training or defensive driving course could help you save even more.

 State Farm car insurance is available in all 50 states.